So you have found a business and you have your heart set on buying it. Congratulations that’s great news!

 Instruct someone with appropriate expertise and qualifications to carefully review the accounts and financial records kept by the firm especially if the current owner is making promises that the business is more profitable than it looks on paper.

 If the business you are purchasing is part of a franchise chain then additional due diligence may be needed.

 An important part of any due diligence process is ascertaining any employee entitlements that may run with the business.
-Some questions to ask are:

 - Has provision been made in the contract for sale to factor in the cost of any accrued benefits and deduct that cost from the final settlement or will those benefits be paid out by the current owner to the employees prior to the sale being finalised?